realpaver/realpaver/paper/paper.md

 ## Building system and requirements

-The meson build system is used to orchestrates the configuration, the building of the library and the generation of `rp_solver` (the CSP solver executable).
+The meson build system is used to orchestrate the configuration, the building of the library and the generation of `rp_solver` (the CSP solver executable).
 The user can select one of the supported linear solving libraries (Coin-or CLP, HiGHS, SoPlex and Gurobi) and can activate assertions, logging or the generation of the documentation, directly as meson command line options.

 The current building system does not install dependencies or third party softwares.
 The user has to install, by its own, the GAOL interval library [@GAOL] and one of the supported linear solving library, as well as MkDocs if the building of the documentation is activated.
-Meson build system supports unit tests and ease their definition and execution.
-22 executable tests cover internal mechanisms at various levels from interval arithmetic to piecewise constraints and polytope contractors.
+Meson build system supports unit tests and eases their definition and execution.
+Numerous executable tests cover internal mechanisms at various levels from interval arithmetic to piecewise constraints and polytope contractors.

 <!--# Design and implementation